Anel Ahmedhodžić

-Anel Ahmedhodžić (/bs/; born 26 March 1999) is a professional footballer who plays as a centre-back for Eredivisie club Feyenoord.
+Anel Ahmedhodžić (/bs/; born 26 March 1999) is a professional footballer who plays as a centre-back for club Burnley.
 Born in Sweden, he played for the Bosnia and Herzegovina national team.

 Ahmedhodžić started his professional career at Nottingham Forest, before joining Malmö FF in 2019, who loaned him to Hobro IK later that year and to Bordeaux in 2022.
 Later that year, he moved to Sheffield United.
-He was transferred to Feyenoord in 2025.
+Ahmedhodžić was transferred to Feyenoord in 2025.
+The following year, he signed with Burnley.

 Ahmedhodžić made his senior international debut for Bosnia and Herzegovina in 2020, earning over 20 caps until 2024.

 Club career

 Nottingham Forest

 Ahmedhodžić started playing football at his hometown club Malmö FF, before joining the youth academy of English team Nottingham Forest in January 2016.
 He made his professional debut against Newcastle United on 30 December at the age of 17.

 Malmö FF

 In January 2019, Ahmedhodžić returned to Malmö FF on a contract until December 2022.
 He made his official debut for the squad against AIK on 30 June.

 In July, he was sent on a season-long loan to Danish side Hobro IK, but was recalled in January 2020.
 On 21 July 2019, he scored his first professional goal against Esbjerg.

 In April 2020, Ahmedhodžić signed a new three-year deal with Malmö FF.
 On 5 August, he scored his first goal for the team in a triumph over Helsingborgs IF.
 He won his first trophy with the club on 8 November, when they were crowned league champions.

 Ahmedhodžić debuted in the UEFA Champions League against Juventus on 14 September 2021.

 In January 2022, he was loaned to French outfit Bordeaux until the end of the season.